How Fast Do Delta-9 Drinks Kick In & How Long Do They Last?

 Here is why:

-2. Liquids process faster than solids.
+2. Liquids process faster than solids

 The Onset Comparison:

-• Vaping/Smoking: 2 to 10 minutes (absorbed through lungs).
+• Vaping/Smoking: You feel it within 2 to 10 minutes.

-• Delta-9 Drinks: 15 to 45 minutes (absorbed through the stomach lining).
+• Delta-9 Drinks: It may take up to 15 to 45 minutes.

 How Long Does the High Last?
 (By Dosage)